 POLICY STATUS DATE/TIMELINE Policy 101: Developmental Objectives Requires revision upon completion of District Strategic Plan.
-2022 Policy 102: Diversity and Inclusion Requires revision 2022 - with the formation of the Anti- racism Working Group, this cultural diversity work will be combined and worked on.
-Policy 103 Bylaw: Complaints by Students, Parents & the Public Requires revision 2022 Policy 105-R: District Code of Conduct: How we Learn and Work Together Personal Use of District Supplies, Equipment and Facilities Requires revision Feb 8 2021 - Executive Director presented Report and proposed Draft revised Regulation to Policy Committee.
+Oct 3 2022 - Report from the Superintendent Policy 102: Diversity and Inclusion Requires revision DEI Advisory Committee to start review in the Fall of 2022 Policy 103 Bylaw: Complaints by Students, Parents & the Public Requires revision 2022 Policy 105-R: District Code of Conduct: How we Learn and Work Together Personal Use of District Supplies, Equipment and Facilities Requires revision Feb 8 2021 - Executive Director presented Report and proposed Draft revised Regulation to Policy Committee.
 Guideline and Policy were reviewed at the Nov 18, 2020 F&L Committee meeting, that advised it be brought to Policy for review.
 Policy 502: Student Behaviour and Discipline Policy 502.1: Maintenance of Orderly Conduct Policy 502.2/502.2-R: Student Suspension or Exclusion from School Policy 502.3/502.3-R: Student Possession of Weapons Requires revision Jan 18 2021 - Update provided by Deputy Superintendent.
 Policies and regulations will be updated in with District Code of Conduct and brought back to the Committee for further review and feedback.
-Policy 522/522-R: Transportation Requires revision 2022 Policy 701.11/701.11-R: Naming and Renaming of Board Owned Facilities or Parts of Board Owned Facilities Policy 701.12/701.12-G: Official School Openings Requires revision Mar 7 2022 - Update for information from the Deputy Superintendent Policy Section 700: Facilites - Phase 2 Requires revision Mar 7 2022 - Report from the Executive Director, Facilities Services Document Management Policy On hold
+Policy 522/522-R: Transportation Requires revision 2022 Policy 701.11/701.11-R: Naming and Renaming of Board Owned Facilities or Parts of Board Owned Facilities Requires revision Mar 7 2022 - Update for information from the Deputy Superintendent To be aligned with the Diversity & Anti- racism Working Group Report Policy Section 700: Facilites - Phase 2 Requires revision Mar 7 2022 - Report from the Executive Director, Facilities Services Oct 3 2022 - Recommendation from the Executive Director, Facilities Services that the Committee recommend to the Board that Phase 2 Section 700 Policy Review be circulated to stakeholders for input and feedback Document Management Policy On hold